 - 1.2 This Statement of consultation forms one of the proposed submission documents referred to in Regulations 17, 19 & 22 of The Town and Country Planning (Local Planning) (England) Regulations 2012 and has been prepared under these regulations.
-Regulation 22 (c) 2012 require that a statement of consultation, including the following information, be submitted alongside the development plan documents: - which bodies and persons the local planning authority invited to make representations under Regulation 18; - how those bodies and persons were invited to make representations under Regulation 18 - a summary of the main issues raised by any representations made pursuant to Regulation 18; - how any representations were made pursuant to Regulation 18 have been taken into account; - if representations were made pursuant to Regulation 20, the number of representations made and a summary of the main issues raised in those representations; - if no representations were made in Regulation 20, that no such representations were made; - 1.3 This document will be updated to provide information on the representations made on the soundness and legal compliance of the Craven Local Plan (2012-2032) Publication version, January 2018, in accordance with Regulation 22. - 1.4 At the outset it is also considered pertinent to note that consultation has been undertaken within the guidance of National Planning Policy Framework (NPPF) that stipulates that early and meaningful engagement and collaboration with neighbourhoods, local organisations and businesses is essential.
+Regulation 22 (1)(c) 2012 require that a statement of consultation, including the following information, be submitted alongside the development plan documents: - which bodies and persons the local planning authority invited to make representations under Regulation 18; - how those bodies and persons were invited to make representations under Regulation 18 - a summary of the main issues raised by any representations made pursuant to Regulation 18; - how any representations were made pursuant to Regulation 18 have been taken into account; - if representations were made pursuant to Regulation 20, the number of representations made and a summary of the main issues raised in those representations; - if no representations were made in Regulation 20, that no such representations were made; - 1.3 At the outset it is also considered pertinent to note that consultation has been undertaken within the guidance of National Planning Policy Framework (NPPF) that stipulates that early and meaningful engagement and collaboration with neighbourhoods, local organisations and businesses is essential.
 NPPF also specifies that a wide section of the community should be proactively engaged, so that Local Plans, as far as possible, reflect a collective vision and a set of agreed priorities for the sustainable development of the area.